ekovac/LightweightFedCM/README.md

 ### Client Metadata Endpoint

-Not all IdPs may want to use the browser-mediated UI for displaying links to the RP's Terms of Service and Privacy Policy; for instance, in the IdP Registration model, the IdP and RP may not have a pre-existing relationship such that the IdP could respond meaningfully to a request to the `client_metadata_endpoint`.
+Some IdPs may not require all aspects of the FedCM flow to provide a useful experience to users and RPs.
+It might be useful for an IdP to not define some endpoints in the [IdentityProviderAPIConfig](https://w3c-fedid.github.io/FedCM/#dictdef-identityproviderapiconfig), rather than implementing stubs.
+If they define none of these endpoints, no IdP configuration should be required at all.

 The `client_metadata_endpoint` is already [effectively optional in Chrome](https://github.com/w3c-fedid/FedCM/issues/701#issuecomment-2666184937), and the intention is to update the specification to match the implemented behavior.